-Plastic is everywhere... even in places where people aren't aware of it.
+Plastic is everywhere...it's even in places where people aren't aware of it.

-There's a lot of talk about it in the media these days, and the urgency to act is growing.
-And as the public is slow to act, the government is preparing to create new laws.
+There is a lot of talk about it in the media at the moment, the urgency to act is felt.
+And as the population is slow to act, the government is preparing to create new laws.
 It's a somewhat nebulous concept for us.
-Common sense should apply, but it also seems to be insufficient.
+Simple common sense should be applied but it also seems that it is not enough.

-There are a multitude of actions that can simply be taken.
-Simple changes in our habits can make a big difference...
-Let's not forget, it's us as consumers who have the most power in all this .
+There are a multitude of actions that may very simply be possible to do.
+Simple changes to our habits can make a big difference...
+Let's not forget, it's us as consumers who have the most power in all of this .

-We'd like to share a few ideas with you.
-Some you may already be familiar with, others that go a little further.
+We present to you some ideas.
+Some you may already know, others that go a little further.

-As plastic is omnipresent, this list is by no means exhaustive, but is intended to be a good start towards something better...
+As plastic is omnipresent, this list is not exhaustive at all but is intended to be a good start towards something better...

 1. Bring your bags